What are Agile epics? Definition, benefits, and examples

 - The loading indicator is shown while the user is waiting for the upload.

-- The success indicator is shown when uploads are done.
+- The success indicator is shown when uploads are complete.

 4. Engineering requirements